qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ## My current challenges in this project:

-1. Creating a C# test script/any test script for my circuit
+1. Test script for my circuits

 2. Validating generalizations I made of 'Implementation Considerations'